-The Heads of School take overall responsibility for the school's work.
+The SLT will take overall responsibility for the school's work.
 Safeguarding and promoting the welfare of children is everyone's responsibility.
 All school staff are required to undertake regularly updated safeguarding and child protection training, which includes understanding, preventing and responding to social media misuse.